Mobile Health Care

 Who is eligible to use these services?

 Mobile health care is primarily for people in an unstable or temporary living situation, such as living in a shelter, rooming house, winter rental or car; couch surfing; camping or living outdoors; or being a seasonal worker.
-Services are also provided for people living at Margeson Apartments and Feaster Apartments in Portsmouth.
+Some exceptions to this are noted on the schedule below.

 How can people access services?